Lifted Model Checking for Relational MDPs: Main Contribution -- a Relational Model Checker

-This section introduces the main algorithm in this paper, pCTL-REBEL, that solves the relational model checking problem (Section \ref{sec:problem statement}).
-Formally, given a pCTL-REBEL $\phi$ and a RMDP $K$, pCTL-REBEL identifies the set $Sat_K(\phi)$ of abstract states that represent all Herbrand interpretations that satisfy $\phi$.
-PCTL-REBEL is based on relational value iteration (Section \ref{sec:relational value iteration}) and operates at the relational level.
+This section introduces the main algorithm in this paper, the relational model checking algorithm, that solves the relational model checking problem (Section~\ref{sec:problem statement}).
+Formally, given a pCTL formula $\phi$ and an RMDP $K$, the relational model checker identifies the set $Sat_K(\phi)$ of abstract states that represent all ground states that satisfy $\phi$.
+Since the relational model checker is based on PCTL-REBEL (Section~\ref{sec:relational value iteration}), it operates at the relational level.

-Different from relational value iteration (Section \ref{sec:relational value iteration}) that computes one single operator $\mathtt{U^{\leq k}}$ or $\mathtt{X}$ at a time, pCTL-REBEL allows for full relational pCTL formulas.
-In other words, pCTL-REBEL allows \textit{nested formulas}.
-It is standard practice to represented a (nested) pCTL or CTL formula as a parse tree \citep{Baier:2008}.
+Different from Section~\ref{sec:relational value iteration} that computes one single iteration, this section allows for full relational pCTL formulae that requires multiple iterations and can be \textit{nested}.
+It is standard practice to represent a nested pCTL formula as a parse tree~\citep{Baier:2008}.
 In a parse tree, each leaf node is an abstract state and each inner node contains exactly one operator.
-We give an example of a nested relational pCTL formula.

 \begin{example} A nested relational pCTL formula example is as follows.